MoritzLoewenstein/RoundRestore/README.md

 ### How to use:
 1. Download RestoreRound.smx from [releases](https://github.com/MoeJoe111/RoundRestore/releases)
 2. Move it to your csgo/addons/sourcemod/plugins directory
-3. Make sure plugin is running ("sm plugins list")
+3. Make sure the plugin is running ("sm plugins list")
 4. Use any of the chatcommands down below

 ### Chat Commands